 How To Store The Salted Caramel Sauce

-The salted caramel sauce can be stored in a jar or an air tight container container at room temperature for 3-4 day or refrigerated for up to two weeks.
+The salted caramel sauce can be stored in a jar or an airtight container at room temperature for 3-4 days or refrigerated for up to two weeks.
 It can easily be reheated in a microwave to get it to the consistency you like.

 Pro Tips

-- Use room temperature butter and heavy cream to reduce the steam and bubbles that form in the caramel when they’re added into it.
+- Use room temperature butter and heavy cream to reduce the steam and bubbles that form in the caramel when they’re added to it.

-- If you’re using this salted caramel to fill cakes or cupcakes, make it ahead of time and store in the refrigerator.
-If it too thick, then warm it up in a microwave for a few seconds before using it.
+- If you’re using this salted caramel to fill cakes or cupcakes, make it ahead of time and store it in the refrigerator.
+If it’s too thick, then warm it up in a microwave for a few seconds before using it.

-- The caramel only need to be cooked for 1 or 2 minutes after you add in the heavy cream, it will look runny and you will be tempted to cook it for longer to thicken it up, but trust me the caramel will thicken as it cools.
+- The caramel only needs to be cooked for 1 or 2 minutes after you add in the heavy cream; it will look runny, and you will be tempted to cook it for longer to thicken it up, but trust me, the caramel will thicken as it cools.

 - Using brown sugar instead of granulated sugar will result in a butterscotch sauce rather than a salted caramel sauce!
 What’s the difference between caramel and butterscotch?
 Read here.